sanguino/todo-app/presentation/slides.md

 - **DNS** Every Service defined in the cluster (including the DNS server itself) is assigned a DNS name.

 - **Service** is the way you present a group of pods to other pods (services).
 It acts as a basic load balancer between pods.
-Could be exposed outside k8s with nodeport or with an ingress.
+It could be exposed outside k8s with nodeport or with an ingress.

 ---